#10 Most Cited1,100+ citations/year

 During an OSHA inspection, stairway conditions are assessed visually during the walkaround.
 Inspectors check every stairway they encounter for compliance.
 Here is what they specifically evaluate:

-• Handrail and stairrail presence and height compliance on all unprotected sides
+• Handrail presence and height compliance on stairways with 4+ risers

-• Metal pan stairs — are they filled or left as open pans?
+• Metal pan stairs — are they filled before being used for access?

 • Training records for workers using temporary stairways